 Third wave.
 Only aircraft to attack Ennepe Dam.
 Mine dropped successfully, but failed to breach dam.

-Raymond Wilkinson was born in 1922 in South Shields on Tyneside, the only child of Christopher and Margaret Wilkinson.
-He worked briefly as a joiner’s apprentice before joining the RAF in 1941.
+Raymond Wilkinson was the only child of Christopher and Margaret Wilkinson and was born on 1 September 1922 in South Shields on Tyneside.
+His father was a miner.
+Wilkinson worked briefly as a joiner’s apprentice before joining the RAF in 1941.
 He qualified as an air gunner in the summer of 1942 and was posted to 49 Squadron where he became one of Bill Townsend’s core crew, along with Dennis Powell, Lance Howard and fellow gunner Doug Webb.
-He flew on more than 20 operations before the crew were transferred to the new 617 Squadron in March 1943.
+He flew on more than twenty operations before the crew were transferred to the new 617 Squadron in March 1943.

-Wilkinson married his wife Iris after the war, and they attended the Royal Premiere of The Dam Busters in 1955.
-They moved to Australia some time later, and he died there on 27 July 1980.
+Wilkinson had met his future wife, Iris Riordan, a WAAF who worked as a telephonist shortly before the Dams Raid.
+They married in 1944 and they attended the Royal Premiere of The Dam Busters in 1955.
+They moved to Australia some time later, and he died in Noble Park, Victoria on 27 July 1980.